Can You Get a VA Rating Without a C&P Exam?

 Every veteran who is not rated as permanent and totally disabled is subject to C&P re-examinations in the future.
+This is part of the exam processes under the VA.
 Many are prescheduled, but some can be triggered by changes in symptoms noted in medical records.
 However, the VA has specific protocols in place to determine if those exams are needed.
 Unless already scheduled as a standard review (such as a 5 year review which is required to be identified on a rating decision code sheet), VA policy requires that a pre-exam review must be conducted before a C&P is ordered to determine if the veteran meets criteria for a new exam.

 The purpose of the pre-exam is to justify the cost of the C&P exam.
 A review of the veteran’s records can show if the veteran is still experiencing similar symptoms, obtaining consistent treatment, and justifying the current rating that they are awarded.
 It is only when the records show that the rating is no longer justified that an exam should be ordered.
 And this works both ways, for reducing or increasing a rating.